eseidel/space_traders/packages/gen/README.md

 idle-1    | #10     fetchAllPages (package:cli/net/queries.dart:17)
 ```

+Is the body sometimes passed in as an object, and sometimes created by
+the endpoint?
+Or is it always created by the endpoint?

 ## Advantages over Open API Generator 7.0.0
 * Dart 3.0+ only (sound null safety)
 * Model code round trips through JSON correctly (TBD)